Mixed Precision Training of Neural ODEs: Implementation and Software

 \section{Implementation and Software}

-Our implementation of the mixed precision forward propagation \cref{alg:forward-pass} and customized backward propagation with dynamic scaling \cref{alg:backward-pass} for neural ODEs in the PyTorch package \texttt{rampde}.
+We implement the mixed precision forward propagation of~\cref{alg:forward-pass} and the customized backward propagation with dynamic scaling of~\cref{alg:backward-pass} for neural ODEs in the PyTorch package \texttt{rampde}.
 The package is designed to train neural ODEs using mixed precision as effectively as in single precision while reducing memory usage and time to solution.
 We use PyTorch's built-in autocast functionality and hardware support to accelerate computations particularly on modern GPUs equipped with tensor compute units.

 To allow users to experiment with \texttt{rampde} without excessive code changes, our software is designed to closely mirror that of \texttt{torchdiffeq}~\cite{torchdiffeq}, the perhaps most commonly used library for neural ODE training.
-In most cases, using our package only requires changing an import and adding an autocast context.
-A minimal example reads as follows:
+In most cases, using our package only requires changing an import and adding an autocast context, as illustrated in the minimal example in~\cref{fig:rampde_minimal}.

 A key difference to \texttt{torchdiffeq} is that our package is limited to discretize-then-optimize schemes using fixed time steps.